PGDip - Public Policy as a subject

 Visit our Scholarship Finder for information about possible scholarships

-Public Policy is available as a major for the BSocSc.
+Public Policy is available as a minor for the BSocSc.

-Public Policy is available as a major for the BSocSc.
-Public Policy may also be taken as a second major or as a supporting subject within other undergraduate degrees, subject to academic approval of the Faculty or School of Studies in which the student is enrolled.
+Public Policy is available as a minor for the BSocSc.
+It is also available as a minor within any undergraduate degree, subject to academic approval of the Faculty or School of Studies in which the student is enrolled.